 Gone are the days of slow and manual ITSM integrations.
 In the past, many integrations were hand-coded and not documented well, making them unsustainable and time-consuming.
 They were often left out of business plans, which made things worse.

 But the scene has changed for the better.
-Modern ITSM integrations no longer rely on costly, clumsy, and laborious ways to achieve their goal.
+Modern ITSM integrations no longer rely on costly and laborious ways to achieve their goal.

 So you can set up your integrations in just a few days without any of the headaches from the past.

-These automated platforms can also be called ITSM integration solutions.
-By using such solutions, businesses can reduce the time and effort required to manually configure integrations.
+With ITSM solutions, businesses can reduce the time and effort required to configure integrations manually.
 They also improve the accuracy and reliability of data transfer.

 However, with so many integration solutions available in the market, choosing the right one for your organization can be overwhelming.